Leadership Team

 CEO

-Dr. Garti-Levi joined LDS in 2015 and leads the innovation, research, and development efforts of the company.
-Her academic training includes a bachelor’s and master’s degree in molecular and cellular biology from the Hebrew University in Jerusalem.
-She obtained her PhD from the Hadassah Medical School of the Hebrew University, specializing in the field of microbiology and genetics.
-She is the author of multiple scientific papers and inventor of several patents.
-Dr. Garti-Levi is also responsible for all international relations regarding LDS’s global company collaborations and consults on the pre-clinical and clinical stages of our various ongoing projects.
+Her academic background includes a bachelor’s and master’s degree in molecular and cellular biology from the Hebrew University of Jerusalem.
+She earned her PhD from the Hadassah Medical School at the Hebrew University, specializing in Microbiology and Molecular Science.
+Dr. Garti-Levi is the author of several scientific papers and the inventor of multiple patents.

 Dr. Rotem Edri